-‘Days Of Our Lives’ Spoilers: NBC Trades Dena Higley For Ron Carlivati As New Head Writer– Good News For ‘DOOL’?
+‘Days Of Our Lives’ Spoilers: NBC Trades Dena Higley For Ron Carlivati As New Head Writer – Good News For ‘DOOL’?

 On the other hand, Ryan Quan and Emmy award-winner Sheri Anderson Thomas, Higley’s co-writers will both stay with the team but will serve as Creative Consultants instead.

-Carlivati’s resume is a sight to behold as it includes writing for the popular series General Hospital as well as extended runs for One Life to Live aired in ABC where his team earned the Daytime Emmy in 2008, per TV Line.
+Carlivati’s resume is a sight to behold as it includes writing for the popular series General Hospital as well as extended runs for One Life to Live aired on ABC where his team earned the Daytime Emmy in 2008, per TV Line.

 Five years ago today on @TheView… #OLTL pic.twitter.com/glboLv98cP